carstenbauer/WorkshopWizard.jl/docs/src/usage.md

 ## Getting the latest workshop

-To quickly get the latest workshop, install the wizard
+To quickly get the latest workshop, install the wizard (copy-paste to Julia REPL)

 ```julia
 ] add https://github.com/crstnbr/WorkshopWizard.jl